koolj/willnftorai/README.md

 # willnftorai
 As a webbased dApp, WillNFT running on OraiChain (testnet.scan.orai.io), users here can create NFT digital assets (based on IPFS, cw721) with a self-distinguishing mechanism for digital assets (text, images, audio) to ensure: uniqueness, ownership, and transferability.
-Users can buy, sell, exchange NFT digital assets with cryptos or Vietnamese dong.
+Users can buy, sell, exchange NFT digital assets with cryptos or via Momo vnd.

 # main functions